t-lochhead/blog/src/pages/2021-02-24---longtail-seo-how-i-got-100k-seo-visits-with-no-blog-and-no-brand-awareness-in-4-months/index.md

 What's also worth noting is the CTR and average position being really high.
 This is an effect of ranking for mostly low/no competition keywords.

-## How Do You Implement This Strategy?
+## Implementing This Strategy for Yourself

 First ask yourself the question, does your business have a lot of data that you make publicly available?
 If the answer is yes, then yes you should 100% consider using this strategy.
 If the answer is no and SEO is of interest to your business, then you probably want to stick with the traditional blog and brand awareness route.